Jason-Wang1245/COMP3000Assignment3Question1/README.md

     All 4 functions are below the main function

-    Click Run in Main.java in Intellij to run the code
+    Click Run (Green triangle to right) in Main.java in Intellij to run the code

 In PgAdmin: